 We have an experienced staff team who receive regular training to ensure that they are able to meet the needs of all learners.
 We have good links with a range of outside specialist agencies, including The Educational Psychology Service, The Autism Outreach Team, Speech and Language Therapists and Physiotherapists.
-We also employ a range of therapists to help support our children who need more focused support.
+We also employ a range of therapists to help support our children who need more focused intervention.

-Heather Whittard-Jones - Inclusion Lead
+Lynsey Lowrie - Inclusion Lead

 'I am responsible for co-ordinating and monitoring the delivery of an inclusive education for all children.
-I provide leadership, support and direction through collaborating with parents/ carers, staff and external professionals.
-I am passionate about enabling children to understand themselves and celebrate their strengths'.
+I provide leadership, support and direction through collaborating with parents/carers, staff and external professionals.
+I am passionate about enabling children to understand themselves, celebrate their strengths and succeed in all aspects of school life'.

-Heather.whittard-jones@Bristol-schools.uk
+Lynsey.lowrie@bristol-schools.uk